AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

     Indicates the exec directory for the project, that is the directory where the executables are.

+  * **Create_Missing_Dirs**: single

+    Indicates if the missing object, library and executable directories should be created automatically by the project-aware tool.
+Taken into account only in the main project.
+Only authorized case-insensitive values are "true" and "false".

   * **Source_Dirs**: list

     The list of source directories of the project.